Data.gov.uk: Combined Online Information System (COINS) data

 On the 3 June 2010, the Treasury released the Combined Online Information System (COINS) data for the financial years 2008/09 and 2009/10.
-The Combined Online Information System, known as COINS, operates as the UK Government's central accounting system.
-COINS data details the spend of all government departments, and their major spending programmes.
-The 4.3 GB of COIN data included 3.2 million items for the financial year 2009/10, and was released using BitTorrent.
-At the time, the UK government stated that data for the current financial year (2010/11) will be released in June 2011.
-On 15 June, the UK Government published the COINS data for the financial years 2008/09, 2007/08, 2006/07, and 2005/06 on data.gov.uk.
-Within 24 hours of the release the data was also made available through the (now defunct) RA.Pid Gateway webportal run by Rosslyn Analytics.
+The Combined Online Information System, is known as COINS.
+The 4.3 GB of COIN data included 3.2 million items between 2009/10, and was released on BitTorrent.
+At the time, the UK government stated that data for 2010/11 would be released in June 2011.
+On 15 June, the UK Government published the COINS data for the financial years 2007/08, 2006/07, and 2005/06 on data.gov.uk.
+The data was made for the (now defunct) RA.Pid Gateway run by Rosslyn Analytics.

-In the past, the HM Treasury had refused requests to release COIN data, on the grounds that it contained FOI-exempt data on future defence and security services spending.
-HM Treasury also cited "the impenetrability of the information to a lay user" and "the potential significant cost and difficulty of rebutting misunderstandings" as reasons for not releasing the data.
+In the past, the HM Treasury had refused requests.

 Data and interpretation to be added

 data.gov.uk is working with UK Government departments, agencies, and local authorities to release more data.
 Shadbolt also wants local government data included in data.gov.uk.
 The UK Parliament's Public Accounts Committee noted in 2012 that "more could be done to assist interpretation and to build on emerging interest".